Kayshon Boutte: Personal life

+Boutte and his girlfriend have a son who was born on September 22, 2022.

 On January 25, 2024, Boutte was issued a warrant of arrest in connection to an online gambling investigation.
 Boutte was alleged to have placed 8,900 wagers while underage, including at least six on LSU Tigers football games.
 On July 16, 2024, all gambling charges against Boutte were dropped.

+In a 2026 piece for The Players' Tribune, Boutte admitted to being a problem gambler during some of his time at LSU.